andreytreyt/team-culture-map/example/README.md

 - Always
 ```

-10. Trust is built through shared conversations, evening drinks, and coffee breaks.
+10. Trust is built through shared conversations, evening drinks and coffee breaks.
 Working relationships are formed slowly and last a long time.
 I deeply understand you, we spend time together, I know those who trust you well.
 I trust you.
 ```
 Choose the option
 - Never